-On April 9, 2020, the Company, as borrower, entered into an unsecured revolving line of credit promissory note whereby ICG agreed to provide the Company with a \$1.0 million revolving credit facility (the "ICG Revolver").
-On June 23, 2022, as approved by unanimous consent of the Board, the amount of available revolving credit under the facility was increased to \$6.0 million.
-No other terms of the note were changed.
-On April 1, 2023, the Company entered into the Second Amendment of the ICG Revolver that extended the maturity date to April 8, 2024, increased the interest rate from 10% to 12% per annum, and decreased the amount of available revolving credit under the facility to \$1.0 million.
+On April 9, 2020, the Company, as borrower, entered into an unsecured revolving line of credit promissory note whereby ICG agreed to provide the Company with a \$1.0 million revolving credit facility ("ICG Revolver").
+On June 23, 2022, the amount of available revolving credit under the facility was increased to \$6.0 million.
+No other terms of the Note were changed.
+On April 1, 2023, the Company entered into the Second Amendment of the ICG Revolver that extended the maturity date to April 8, 2024 and increased the interest rate from 10% to 12% per annum, and decreased the amount of available revolving credit under the facility to \$1.0 million.
 On January 11, 2024, the Company entered into the Third Amendment of the ICG Revolver that extended the maturity date to April 8, 2025 and increased the amount of available revolving credit under the facility to \$5.0 million.
-As of March 31, 2024 and September 30, 2023, the outstanding balance on the ICG Revolver was \$2.0 million and 1.0 million, respectively.
+The ICG Revolver has been amended during the third quarter of 2025 to, among other items, increase the available revolving credit under the facility to \$12.0 million.
+As of March 31, 2025 and September 30, 2024, the outstanding balance on the ICG Revolver was \$6.9 million and \$2.6 million, respectively.